- What is a Custom Post Type?

 Well done!
 You can click on the permalink to view how you post looks and continue to edit and design it in Elementor.
 Please, note, that in order to make it possible to edit the new post type in Elementor, you’d need to enable the editor for this post type.
 Feel free to read more about how to do it here.

 Congratulations!
 Now you know how to create custom post types using JetEngine plugin for Elementor.
+And if you want to create a custom content type, check out this tutorial.
 Good luck and stay in touch!